tecracer/tRick-benchmarks/serverless-standard/cdk-lambda-ts/README.md

     `cdk --version`

-    If not, install the neweset cdk
+    If not, install the new cdk

     `npm i cdk -g`